 Before working at GitLab, Sam worked at Arxan Technologies, where he introduced several award-winning products in the mobile app shielding space and at MIT Lincoln Laboratory as a malware analyst.
 He was responsible for analyzing malware trends to help inform next-generation cyber defenses.

 Authoring and co-authoring over a dozen peer-reviewed publications and a patent, Sam received his Master degree in Computer Science from Purdue University.
-His reseach focused on physical and software security, with a strong emphasis on Physically Unclonable Functions (PUFs), culminating in his thesis "Secure Physical System Design Leveraging PUF Technology."
+His research focused on physical and software security, with a strong emphasis on Physically Unclonable Functions (PUFs), culminating in his thesis "Secure Physical System Design Leveraging PUF Technology."

 Rita graduated with a degree in Financial Mathematics and Statistics (Data Science) from the University of California, Santa Barbara.